 Lee has also completed a work based learning placements with HMSO Prison Detections Dogs.
 Lee has also trained three dogs to perform as ‘Toto’ on stage for the Spotlight CTP Theatre Group production of ‘The Wizard of Oz’.

 Lee recently stood down from 14 years voluntary service within Mountain Rescue.
 He was a Full Team Member on North of Tyne Mountain Rescue Team.
 Lee was a Fully Graded Search Dog Hander for Search and Rescue Dogs Association, SARDA (England), with his border collie, Bracken.
+They attended many call outs in the mountains and remote areas to search for missing walkers, climbers and despondent people.
+They helped the team to save lives and resolve searches in wild and remote areas.
+Sadly Bracken passed away in August 2017, he will be sadly be missed fantastic family pet and amazing working dog.
+The best dog Lee has ever had the privilege of sharing his life with.

 Lee has lots of skills and experience working with people, as he is a fully qualified youth worker with a BA (hons) degree from Durham University.
 He has been a professional youth worker for over 20 years, with 14 years at management level in youth work.
 Within this time Lee managed a voluntary sector youth project for 5 years.
-Lee was then asked to manage a team of 32 youth workers as the XL Youth Village Coordinator for Sunderland City Council, which engaged young people that were causing antisocial behaviour into positive youth work activities.
+Lee was then asked to manage a team of 32 youth workers as the XL Youth Village Coordinator for Sunderland City Council, which engaged young people that were causing antisocial behaviour into positive youth work activities, which won many national awards.
 After 3 years in this role Lee took a life changing decision to step away from youth work to follow his dream of becoming a full time professional dog trainer.

 Lee has also achieved his Walking Group Leaders Award, from the Mountain Leader Training Board, and has completed his Summer Mountain Leader training, and Single Pitch Award Training.
 In his younger days he achieved the prestigious Duke of Edinburgh’s Gold Award.
 This led him to becoming a Duke of Edinburgh Award Leader and a Mountain Rescue Volunteer.